Democratic education: Curriculum theory

-While democratic schools don't have an official curriculum, what each student actually does might be considered their own curriculum.
+While Democratic Schools don't have an official curriculum, what each student actually does might be considered their own curriculum.
 Dewey was an early advocate of inquiry education, in which student questions and interests shaped curriculum, a sharp contrast to the "factory model" that began to predominate education during the 20th century as standardization became a guiding principle of many educational practices.
 Although there was a resurgence of inquiry education in the 1980s and 1990s the standards movement of the 21st century and the attendant school reform movement have squashed most attempts at authentic inquiry-oriented democratic education practices.
 The standards movement has reified standardized tests in literacy and writing, neglecting science inquiry, the arts, and critical literacy.

 Democratic schools may not consider only reading, writing and arithmetic to be the real basics for being a successful adult.
 A.S.
 Neill said "To hell with arithmetic."
 Nonetheless, there is a common belief that people will eventually learn "the basics" when they develop internal motivation.
-Furthermore, an educator implementing inquiry projects will look at the "next steps" in a student's learning and incorporate basic subject matter as needed.
-This is easier to accomplish in elementary school settings than in secondary school settings, as elementary teachers typically teach all subjects and have large blocks of time that allow for in-depth projects that integrate curriculum from different knowledge domains.

 Allen Koshewa conducted research that highlighted the tensions between democratic education and the role of teacher control, showing that children in a fifth grade classroom tried to usurp democratic practices by using undue influence to sway others, much as representative democracies often fail to focus on the common good or protect minority interests.
 He found that class meetings, service education, saturation in the arts, and an emphasis on interpersonal caring helped overcome some of these challenges.
 Despite the challenges of inquiry education, classrooms that allow students to make choices about curriculum propel students to not only learn about democracy but also to experience it.

 In practice

 Play

-A striking feature of democratic schools is the ubiquity of play.
+A striking feature of Democratic Schools is the ubiquity of play.
 Students of all ages—but especially the younger ones—often spend most of their time either in free play, or playing games (electronic or otherwise).
 All attempts to limit, control or direct play must be democratically approved before being implemented.
 Play is seen as activity every bit as worthy as academic pursuits, often even more valuable.
 Play is considered essential for learning, particularly in fostering creativity.